Winter Peer-To-Peer Fundraising Campaign Ideas

 Number 8

-Indoor 5K Challenge.
+Indoor 5K Challenge

 Not everyone is a fan of snowy landscapes.
 Host an indoor 5K challenge where participants gather pledges for every mile or step they take at the mall or gym.
-It’s a fantastic way to keep the winter blues at bay while supporting your nonprofit’s good cause.
+It’s a fantastic way to keep the winter blues at bay while supporting your organisation’s good cause.

 Want to see Eventgroove in action?